-- a. causing injury to self (e.g., cutting self, cigarette burns, banging head against the wall); - b. no longer performing major life activities (e.g., eating, sleeping, poor personal hygiene); - c. unusual demeanor (e.g., underdressing/overdressing for weather); - d. unusual body movements (e.g., pacing, muscular rigidity, repetitive actions); - confusion and lack of awareness of surroundings (e.g., wandering in and out of traffic, unable to identify self or location); - f. reacting to intrusive, distressing thoughts (e.g., flashbacks or commands to harm self or another); - g. extreme emotional responses (e.g., lack of emotion or excessive anxiety/anger); - h. unresponsive to verbal commands;
+a. causing injury to self (e.g., cutting self, cigarette burns, banging head against the wall):

-- difficulty with motor skills or loss of coordination (e.g., stumbling, swaying or dropping things); - j. strong and unrelenting fear of persons, places, or things; - k. frustration in new or unforeseen circumstances; inappropriate or aggressive behavior in response to the situation; - I. obsession with recurrent and uncontrolled thoughts, ideas, and images; and - m. extreme confusion, fright, paranoia, or depression. - 3.
-Environmental Cues - a. written suicide notes or letters; - b. excessive hoarding (e.g., garbage, newspapers, animals); and - presence of urine or feces on the floor or on walls. - B. Department members are reminded that each incident involving a juvenile or a child in crisis is unique and should be approached in an individualistic manner.
-Department members will interact with youths or children in crisis with dignity and respect. - C. An officer assigned to investigate an incident with a juvenile or a child in crisis will: - 1. assess the situation. - 2. request a supervisor respond to the scene, if appropriate and available. - 3. if not a designated Crisis Intervention Team (CIT) officer, request a designated CIT officer to assist, if available.
+- b. no longer performing major life activities (e.g., eating, sleeping, poor personal hygiene); - c. unusual demeanor (e.g., underdressing/overdressing for weather); - d. constant motion, showing an inability to sit quietly; - e. experience frequent tantrums and intense irritability throughout the day; - f. unusual body movements (e.g., pacing, muscular rigidity, repetitive actions); - g. confusion and lack of awareness of surroundings (e.g., wandering in and out of traffic, unable to identify self or location); - h. reacting to intrusive, distressing thoughts (e.g., flashbacks or commands to harm self or another); - i. extreme emotional responses (e.g., lack of emotion or excessive anxiety/anger); - j. unresponsive to verbal commands; - k. difficulty with motor skills or loss of coordination (e.g., stumbling, swaying, or dropping things); - strong and unrelenting fear of persons, places, or things; - m. frustration in new or unforeseen circumstances; inappropriate or aggressive behavior in response to the situation; - n. obsession with recurrent and uncontrolled thoughts, ideas, and images; and - o. extreme confusion, fright, paranoia, or depression. - 3.
+Environmental Cues - a. written suicide notes or letters; - b. have little interest in other children or the need to make friends; - c. struggle academically, experiencing a decline in grades; - d. excessive hoarding (e.g., garbage, newspapers, animals); and - e. presence of urine or feces on the floor or on walls. - B. Department members are reminded that each incident involving a juvenile or a child in crisis is unique and should be approached in an individualistic manner.
+Department members will interact with youths or children in crisis with dignity and respect.